-RB: There's usually five totals.
-So, there'll be four guys that work the deck and then your captain.
+RB: There's usually five total.
+There'll be four guys that work the deck and then your captain.
 I just like how the trips go because you usually work during the day, you sleep at night.
-You can work the day, sleep at night, and yes, they just happened to workout.
-Yes, the scheduling on those books are very nice because having to wake up at two, one, three in the morning is not always fun [laughter].
+You can work the day, sleep at night, and yes, they just happened to work out.
+The scheduling on those books are very nice because having to wake up at 2:00, 1:00, 3:00 in the morning is not always fun, [laughter]